cloudevents/spec/cloudevents/extensions/deprecation.md

   become unsupported.
 - Constraints
   - OPTIONAL
-  - The timestamp MUST be later or the same as the one given in the `deprecationfrom` field.
+  - The timestamp MUST be later than or the same as the one given in the `deprecationfrom` field, if present.
+It MAY be extended to a later date but MUST NOT be shortened once set.
   - If present, MUST adhere to the format specified in [RFC 3339](https://tools.ietf.org/html/rfc3339)
 - Example: `"deprecationsunset": "2024-11-12T00:00:00Z"`